Pushing Chain Sorrows Always Swim Kingswood

 A solid mix of blues and rockin’ roots music is at the heart of her fifth album.
 There’s also a touch of rockabilly here that makesfor an overall outing that convinces.
 Her producer Steve Dawson is back at the helm and pays guitar and pedal steel.
 Bass is provided by Jeremy Holmes and Gary Craig is the drummer.
 Add to that Jim Hoke on some telling harmonica and saxophone and Matt Combs on fiddle,adding somediversity to the mix,that broadens itsblues base out to something more Americana.
 These are solid and sustained performances all round with Danser’s expressive voice front and centre.

 Dancer is also the writer of the majority of the songs and they sit easily alongside the covers of classic blues songs.
 Both, Chevrolet Car (Sam McGee) and Train I Ride (Mississippi Fred McDowell), relating to travel and traveling on and given solid workouts, especially the six-minute take on the latter with its atmospheric blend of sax and guitar.
-The playing throughout is pleasure and reminds of the close relationship that the blues has to most other elements of roots music.
+The playing throughout is a pleasure and reminds of the close relationship that the blues has to most other elements of roots music.

-The swampy feel is present on a number of the tracks though Danser can deliver a more stripped-down setting as she does on the evocative and enlightening My Town which is recollection of growing up and growing away.
+The swampy feel is present on a number of the tracks though Danser can deliver a more stripped-down setting as she does on the evocative and enlightening My Town which is a recollection of growing up and growing away.
 The album finishes on the appropriately titled Time For Me To Go.
 It ends anaccomplished album from Danseur and the ever-present Steve Dawson who seems to be involved with a great many roots production projects emerging from Canada,as well as being an artist in his own right.
 It is easy to see why he wanted to continue his association with an artist of Danser’s talent.
 The blues may not be for every listener but when it is as engaging and varied as this,it should at least garner some attention across the board.

 Edward Davis Anderson Chasing Butterflies Black Dirt

-A singer/songwriter who fits alongside his contemporaries with a loose Americana sound and set of sonic conversations.
+A singer/songwriter who fits alongside his contemporaries with a loose Americana sound and a set of sonic conversations.
 These are songs of observation and Southern orientation.
 Anderson recorded the album with producer Jimmy Nutt and a crew of local session players in the producer’s studio in Sheffield, Alabama.
 This gives the album a Southern soulful feel that is relaxed and resolutely in tune with its location both in terms of sound and story.

 The album opens with Harmony and noting that all things are better in that state.
 Whereas The Ballad Of Lemuel Penn tells the true story of Penn,a school superintendent and decorated war veteran,who was murdered by members of the Ku Klux Klan.
 This sad story of extreme prejudice is given a sombre reading that underscores the essential evil of the story.
 By way of contrast, The Best Part, is a love song.
 Crosses is a vivid description of how a life can end up as being defined “by a cross at the side of the road.”
 Dog Days observes the way a canine companion dreams of chasing rabbits oblivious to the more human problems that happen around him.
 Anderson’s songs look at the human condition and the humanity that he observes in various situations, largely from the perspective of a Southern mindset.